Jojoba

-Jojoba is grown commercially to produce jojoba oil, a liquid wax ester extracted from its seed.
+Jojoba is grown commercially in its area of origin and in other (semi-)arid regions to produce jojoba oil, a liquid wax ester extracted from its seed.

 Distribution

-The plant is a native shrub of the Sonoran Desert, Colorado Desert, Baja California Desert, and California chaparral and woodlands habitats in the Peninsular Ranges and San Jacinto Mountains.
+The plant is a native shrub of the Sonoran Desert, Colorado Desert, Baja California desert, and California chaparral and woodlands habitats in the Peninsular Ranges and San Jacinto Mountains.
 It is found in southern California, Arizona, and Utah (U.S.), and Baja California state (Mexico).

 Jojoba is endemic to North America, and occupies an area of approximately 260000 km2 between latitudes 25° and 31° North and between longitudes 109° and 117° West.

 Description

 Simmondsia chinensis, or jojoba, typically grows to 1–2 m tall, with a broad, dense crown, but there have been reports of plants as tall as 3 m.

 The leaves are opposite, ovalish in shape, 2–4 cm long and 1.5–3 cm broad, thick, waxy, and glaucous gray-green in color.
+Jojoba is an evergreen, but it sometimes shed its leaves as a response to severe droughts.

 The flowers are small and greenish-yellow, with 5–6 sepals and no petals.
 The plant typically blooms from March to May.

 Reproduction

 Each plant is dioecious, with hermaphrodites being extremely rare.
+In the wild, the sexes appear in the ratio of 5 males for 1 female.
 The fruit is an acorn-shaped ovoid, three-angled capsule 1–2 cm long, partly enclosed at the base by the sepals.
 The mature seed is a hard oval that is dark brown and contains an oil (liquid wax) content of approximately 54%.
 An average-sized bush produces 1 kg of pollen, to which few humans are allergic.

 The female plants produce seed from flowers pollinated by the male plants.
-Jojoba leaves have an aerodynamic shape, creating a spiral effect, which brings wind-borne pollen from the male flower to the female flower.
+Jojoba leaves have an aerodynamic shape, creating a spiral effect, which brings wind-borne pollen from the male flower to the female flower.[?]
+Even though the male flowers are attractive for bees and are a pollen source, jojoba is anemophilous because its female flowers are not attractive to pollinators.
 In the Northern Hemisphere, pollination occurs during February and March.
-In the Southern Hemisphere, pollination occurs during August and September.
+In the Southern Hemisphere, pollination occurs during August and September.[?]

+Genetics

+The jojoba genome was sequenced in 2020 and reported to be 887 Mb, consisting of 26 chromosomes and is predicted to have 23,490 protein-coding genes.
 Somatic cells of jojoba are tetraploid; the number of chromosomes is 2n = 4x = 52.

-Genetics

-The jojoba genome was sequenced in 2020 and reported to be 887-Mb, consisting of 26 chromosomes (2n = 26), and is predicted to have 23,490 protein-coding genes.